dinaypatil-web/smartfinhub/docs/prd.md

   - Current outstanding principal balance
   - Interest rate and payment schedule
 - Accrued interest displayed on dashboard and loan account detail page
-- **Edit EMI History**: User can add, edit, or delete historical EMI payment records at any time
-- User can modify principal and interest breakdown for any EMI payment record
+- **Edit EMI History**: User can add, edit, or delete historical EMI payment records at any time\n- User can modify principal and interest breakdown for any EMI payment record
 - System recalculates principal/interest breakdown and accrued interest automatically when EMI history is modified
-- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:\n  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
+- **Automatic Monthly Interest Calculation and Addition**: On the EMI due day of each month, system automatically:
+  - Calculates interest for the month based on outstanding principal balance and all transactions in loan account during the month
   - Considers all payments, additional payments, and principal adjustments made during the month
-  - Adds calculated monthly interest amount to the loan account balance
-  - Records interest addition as a system-generated transaction in loan account statement
+  - Adds calculated monthly interest amount to the loan account balance\n  - Records interest addition as a system-generated transaction in loan account statement
   - Updates total accrued interest on dashboard and loan account detail page
 - Sends notification to user about monthly interest addition
 - Interest calculation uses daily balance method considering all intra-month transactions
-- System maintains complete audit trail of all automatic interest additions
+- System maintains complete audit trail of all automatic interest additions\n
-\n#### 2.2.5 Floating Interest Rate Management
+#### 2.2.5 Floating Interest Rate Management
 - Record all interest rate changes from loan inception to current date
 - User can update floating interest rate at any time
 - System maintains complete historical record of rate changes